jerrytron/slate/source/includes/_software.md

 Did it work?!?
 Holy crap!
 This is huge!
 Seriously, if you haven't done much or anything with electronics, getting your environment properly set up to code tiny computers is a big deal!
 Be proud of yourself because you now have a tiny HID emulator pretending to be a keyboard!

 Let's hook up a button and see something **happen**!
 After that, we'll take a step back to learn more about the Teensy and what else we can do with the code, but you deserve to experience the fruits of your labor. <3

+_More is coming very soon!
+Deadlines before GDEX delayed me getting the rest of the tutorial up, but it is written, just needs posting!_